prettydiff/browser_test/readme.md

 ## Run it

-* `drial websites browser:chrome`
+* `drial websites browser:chrome campaign:demo`
-* For more options try the documentation `drial commands websites`
+* For more options try the interactive command documentation `drial commands websites`.
-* See the documentation for things like additional command guidance, browser research, how this application works.
+* See the [documentation](documenatation) for things like additional command guidance, browser research, known problems, how to write tests, and how this application works.